-In the opinion of Bond Counsel, interest on the Bonds (a) is excluded from gross income for federal income tax purposes and (b) is not an item of tax preference, within the meaning of Section 57 of the Code, for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations; however, with respect to corporations (as defined for federal income tax purposes), such interest is taken into account in determining adjusted current earnings for the purpose of computing the alternative minimum tax imposed by Section 55 of the Code on such corporations.
+In the opinion of Bond Counsel, interest on the Bonds (a) is excluded from gross income for federal income tax purposes and (b) is not an item of tax preference, within the meaning of Section 57 of the Internal Revenue Code of 1986,as amended ("Code") for purposes of the alternative minimum tax imposed by Section 55 of the Code on individuals and corporations.
 The opinions set forth in the preceding sentence are subject to the condition that the Commonwealth comply with all the requirements of the Code that must be satisfied subsequent to the issuance of the Bonds in order that interest on the Bonds be (or continue to be) excluded from gross income for federal income tax purposes.
 Failure to comply with such requirements could cause the interest on the Bonds to be included in gross income retroactively to the date of issuance of the Bonds.
 The Commonwealth has covenanted to comply with all such requirements.
-Interest on the Bonds is not treated as an item of tax preference under Section 57 of the Internal Revenue Code of 1986, as amended (the "Code") for purposes of the individual and corporate alternative minimum taxes; however, under the Code, to the extent that interest on the Bonds is a component of a corporate holder's "adjusted current earnings," a portion of that interest may be subject to the corporate alternative minimum tax.
+Interest on the Bonds is not treated as an item of tax preference under the Code for purposes of the individual and corporate alternative minimum taxes.
 Bond Counsel expresses no opinion regarding other federal tax consequences relating to the Bonds or the receipt of interest thereon.
-See discussion of "Alternative Minimum Tax", "Branch Profits Tax", "S Corporations with Passive Investment Income", "Social Security and Railroad Retirement Benefits", "Deduction for Interest Paid by Financial Institutions to Purchase or Carry Tax-Exempt Obligations", "Property or Casualty Insurance Company," "Accounting Treatment of Original Issue Discount and Amortizable Bond Premium," and "Reportable Payments and Backup Withholding" below.
+See discussion of "Branch Profits Tax", "S Corporations with Passive Investment Income", "Social Security and Railroad Retirement Benefits", "Deduction for Interest Paid by Financial Institutions to Purchase or Carry Tax-Exempt Obligations", "Property or Casualty Insurance Company," "Tax Treatment of Amortizable Bond Premium," and "Reportable Payments and Backup Withholding" below.